-Eachine E33W quadcopter drone for first time pilots
+Eachine E33W quadcopter drone for first-time pilots

 Eachine E33W quadcopter review

-Although my readers are used with very detailed reviews, this time I need be more expeditious because another two products from Banggood are waiting to be tested.
+Although my readers are used with very detailed reviews, this time I need to be more expeditious because another two products from Banggood are waiting to be tested.

 The Eachine E33W comes in a compact box.
-Inside you’ll find the drone itself, a remote controller, a phone holder, four landing gears, 1 set of spare propellers, a USB charger, a screwdriver, bag of screws and user manual.
+Inside you’ll find the drone itself, a remote controller, a phone holder, four landing gears, 1 set of spare propellers, a USB charger, a screwdriver, a bag of screws, and user manual.
 In order to fly the drone in FPV you’ll need to bring your own smartphone or tablet.

 The aircraft measures about 26 by 26 by 11 centimeters and weighs 104 grams (fully equipped), so you will probably don’t need to register with the FAA before taking it up into the air 🙂

 It comes with attached propellers and ready to fly.
 The camera, landing gears, and propellers are optional.
 Even with a camera mounted, it has enough ground clearance without landing gears.

 The design of the cockpit is very similar to the one JJRC X2 has.
 The 450mAh Li-Po battery is loaded from the bottom of the aircraft.

 In order to allow better visibility on the orientation of the aircraft, the Eachine E33W has blue LEDs in the front and red ones in the back.
 The props also have different colors, white in front and black in rear.